scribu/wp-deviant-thumbs/readme.txt

 * **Scrollable carousel**: your thumbs can be displayed in a dA style carousel
 * **Inline deviations**: the code *:thumb98765:* inside a post becomes a thumbnail, just like on dA
 * **Widget support** and **flexible template tags**

-Note: PHP5 is required, from version 1.6 onwards.

 == Installation ==